Physical Therapy in Fort Myers for Stroke Rehabilitation

 Interdisciplinary Team Review

-FYZICAL Fort Myers Metro provides services for Physical Therapy in Fort Myers.
+FYZICAL East Fort Myers provides services for Physical Therapy in Fort Myers.

 A stroke is a serious medical emergency that requires immediate action in order to achieve the best eventual outcomes.
-Early medical intervention, as well as early, consistent and ongoing rehabilitation will positively affect your long term capabilities. *Physiotherapy* services at FYZICAL Fort Myers Metro can assist you to recover from your stroke and regain your maximum potential.
+Early medical intervention, as well as early, consistent and ongoing rehabilitation will positively affect your long term capabilities.
+Physical Therapy services at FYZICAL East Fort Myers can assist you to recover from your stroke and regain your maximum potential.